openfoodfacts/openfoodfacts-apirestpython/README.md

 short=        | 0                | Filters rows retrieved, make it faster for lists for example, if 1 columns projection on `code`, `lang` and `product_name` q    =        | none             | search text on indexed fields

+* List brands : `/products/brands` <br/>
+  If you want to know how many brands there is in the list you have just to do a request like that :
+  `/products/brands?count=1`.
+If you want to query brands, to do for example an autocomplete field in ajax, query the API like : `/products/brands?query=Auch` or `/products/brands?query=Sains`.
+Add `...&count=1` to get the number of rows.

 ### Indexed fields

 Some fields are described here : http://world.openfoodfacts.org/data/data-fields.txt